fed/javascript30/24-sticky-nav/README.md

 }

 .fixed-nav .logo {
-  max-width: 500px; /* ANY width larger than the actual element */ }
+  max-width: 500px; /* just pick ANY width larger than the actual element */ }